amayadvani/fastpages/_posts/2022-11-28-lesson_notes.md

 The order of operations for division and multiplication is the same for operators with MOD.
 The syntax of MOD in Python and the majority of computer languages is %

+### Friday 12/2

+**Lesson 3.5**

+- a Boolean is a denoting a system of algebraic notation used to represent logical propositions, especially in computing and electronics.

+- Testing if two numbers or variables are equal is a common example.

+Relational Operators

+- NOT, it displays the opposite of whatever the data is.
+Mainly used for true/false, and does not effect the variable.

+- AND, used to evaluate two conditions together and determine if both conditions are met

+- OR, when using or the function only looks to see if one of the conditions is met then will

+**Lesson 3.7**

+- Nested conditional statements consist of conditional statements within conditional statements

+- Can be used for a varying amount of "else if statements."
+The first if statement can represent if two conditions are true.
+The first else if can represent if only one or the other is true.
+The last else if represents if neither of the conditions are true.

+### Monday 12/5

+**Lesson 3.8**

+- Iteration: a repeating portion of an algorithm, repeats a specified number of times or until a given condition is met

+- use stopping conditions to stop an iteration if a condition is already met

+- Iteration Statement - cause statements to be executed zero or more times, subject to some loop-termination criteria

+**Lesson 3.3.8**

+- The purpose of this code is to find the sum of all the even numbers between and any number of your choosing.
+The integer input asks for the minimum and maximum value.

+**Lesson 3.10**

+- Traversing Lists: where all elements in the list are accessed, or a partial traversal, where only a portion of elements are accessed (can be a complete traversal)

+- List procedures are implemented in accordance with the syntax rules of the programming language

+**Lesson 3.10.1**

+- Since CS is taught in different languages the pseudocode represents fundamental programming concepts.

+- A given element of a list can be evaluated using index, [ ]